 - After you fill out your credentials and receive your account verification email, login to your new No-IP account.

 - Behind a router or firewall?
 You will have to forward your ports.
-Take note: our documentation on port forwarding is limited due to the vast amounts of routers.
+Note: Our documentation on port forwarding is limited due to the vast amounts of routers.
 Please check out your routers support page for more information if you are lost.

-4. Once you have completed the above steps, it is time to login to your camera via the host you created to see what your fish are up to!
-You just need to make sure the webcams software is launched and ready to accept internet connections.
+Step 4: Once you have completed the above steps, it is time to login to your camera via the host you created to see what your fish are up to!
+You just need to make sure the webcam’s software is launched and ready to accept Internet connections.

 Step 5: Voilà!
 A quick and easy way to set up a webcam on a dynamic IP address.
 Enjoy!